UCSDTT/garnett-old/README.md

 Setting up Vagrant
 ========================================
+0. Install VirtualBox from here: https://www.virtualbox.org/wiki/Downloads (I am using 4.3.12, but get the latest version)
 1. Install vagrant from here:  http://www.vagrantup.com/
 2. Install Chef by using the command: 'gem install librarian-chef' (note you will need Ruby installed on your computer, check if you have it by typing 'ruby -v')